History of Yemen: The Zaydis and Ottomans

-Great Britain and the nine regions
+The United Kingdom and the nine regions

 The British were looking for a coal depot to service their steamers en route to India.
 It took 700 tons of coal for a round-trip from Suez to Bombay.
 East India Company officials decided on Aden.
 London tried to reach an agreement with the Zaydi imam of Sana'a permitting them a foothold in Mocha; and when unable to secure their position, they extracted a similar agreement from the Sultan of Lahej, enabling them to consolidate a position in Aden.

 An incident played into British hands when, while passing Aden for trading purposes, one of their sailing ships sank and Arab tribesmen boarded it and plundered its contents.
 The British India government dispatched a warship under the command of Captain Stafford Bettesworth Haines to demand compensation.
 Haines bombarded Aden from his warship in January 1839.
 The ruler of Lahej, who was in Aden at the time, ordered his guards to defend the port, but they failed in the face of overwhelming military and naval power.
 The British managed to occupy Aden and agreed to compensate the sultan with an annual payment of 6000 riyals.
 The British evicted the Sultan of Lahej from Aden and forced him to accept their "protection".
 In November 1839, 5000 tribesmen tried to retake the town but were repulsed and 200 were killed.
 The British realized that Aden's prosperity depended on their relations with the neighboring tribes, which required that they rest on a firm and satisfactory basis.

 The British government concluded "protection and friendship" treaties with nine tribes surrounding Aden, whereas they would remain independent from British interference in their affairs as long as they do not conclude treaties with foreigners (non-Arab colonial powers).
 Aden was declared a free zone in 1850.
 With emigrants from India, East Africa and Southeast Asia, Aden grew into a "world city".
 In 1850, only 980 Arabs were registered as original inhabitants of the city.
 The English presence in Aden put them at odds with the Ottomans.
-The Turks asserted to the British that they held sovereignty over the whole of Arabia, including Yemen as successor of Mohammed and the chief of the universal Caliphate.
+The Turks asserted to the British that they held sovereignty over the whole of Arabia, including Yemen as successor of Muhammad and the chief of the universal Caliphate.